Privacy in the Digital Age: GDPR to 26B Record Breach

 Data Rights: Individuals are increasingly aware of their data rights, demanding more control over how their information is used and shared.

-Privacy Paradox: The privacy paradox describes the phenomenon where individuals express concern about their privacy but often act in ways that compromise it.
+The privacy paradox describes the phenomenon where individuals express concern about their privacy but often act in ways that compromise it.

 Convenience vs. Privacy: Many people trade privacy for convenience, using services that collect personal data without fully understanding the implications.